Marketing a real estate property is one of the most difficult things to do in business today.

 - Flight ceiling: commercial drones cannot be flown at an altitude of more than 400 feet.

 - Line-of-Sight rule: Drone pilots must maintain visible eye contact with their aircraft at all times.

 Drone Pilot Certification

-A person who doesn’t have a FAA certification in-hand is breaking the law when they take aerial photos for you.
+A person who doesn’t have an FAA certification in-hand breaks the law when they take aerial photos for you.
 So don’t let people like this do your shoots.
 You could be held liable if something goes wrong.
 For example, if the drone crashes through a window or injures someone.
 So check their papers.

-While the risk of damage and injury by drone is very low, it’s not zero.
+While the risk of damage and injury by drones is very low, it’s not zero.

 This is why you should demand that every drone operator you employ carry commercial drone insurance with at least a $1 million limit of liability.

 If you fly the drone yourself, then check with your commercial insurance agent to make sure that drone operation is covered by your existing business liability policy.

 To learn more about drone/UAV operator insurance, read our buying guide, Drone Insurance: Where To Buy It & How Much To Get.